amiuhle/kasisto/README.md

 If you want to contribute to Kasisto, you can do so in any of the following ways:

 * Test Kasisto by accepting in your cafe, bar or shop.
 If you have any problems setting things up, open an issue and I'll help!
-* Are you a designer?
-Screen design would be welcome, please submit an issue to discuss!
 * Submit any other issue or a pull request

 You can also support the project by donating to the following address: